aws-samples/dynamodb-data-migration-with-transformation-utility/README.md

 ### Steps
 1. copy all the Dynamodb Json files to Ec2 local volume
 2. unzip *.gz in a single directory
+3. edit utility.py file and change the parameters, eg: Dynamodb table name, no of threads
-3. Execute the script , Usage: python3 utility.py
+4. Execute the script , Usage: python3 utility.py

 ### Clean Up